Commbocc/hccdms/README.md

 [Notify Hillsborough County Web Requests](mailto:WebRequest@hillsboroughcounty.org) that you have registered. **Be sure to include the email address of your Google account in the message body as well as what features of the site you are trying to access**.

+## Media Contacts

+<a href="http://www.hillsboroughcdms.org/employees" target="_blank">http://www.hillsboroughcdms.org/employees</a>

+### Adding a New Media Contact
+Once logged in (see [prerequisites](https://github.com/Commbocc/hccdms#prerequisites)), browse to the <a href="http://www.hillsboroughcdms.org/employees" target="_blank">Media Contacts</a> page.
+In the upper right corner, adjacent to the page title, click "New Employee" to begin adding an employee to the database.

+Fill out the form with the necessary information.

+Click the "Create Employee" button below the form to save the employee to the database.

+### Sorting Media Contacts
+Once logged in (see [prerequisites](https://github.com/Commbocc/hccdms#prerequisites)), browse to the <a href="http://www.hillsboroughcdms.org/employees" target="_blank">Media Contacts</a> page.
+In the upper right corner, adjacent to the page title, click "Sort Employees" to launch the sort modal.

+Drag and drop the employees to the desired order.
+Click the "Close" button to close the modal dialog.

+### Editing a New Media Contact
+Once logged in (see [prerequisites](https://github.com/Commbocc/hccdms#prerequisites)), browse to the <a href="http://www.hillsboroughcdms.org/employees" target="_blank">Media Contacts</a> page.
+In the far left column of the Employees table select the pencil icon next to the employee you wish to edit.

+Fill out the form with any desired changes.

+Click the "Update Employee" button below the form to save the employee to the database.

+### Removing a New Media Contact
+Once logged in (see [prerequisites](https://github.com/Commbocc/hccdms#prerequisites)), browse to the <a href="http://www.hillsboroughcdms.org/employees" target="_blank">Media Contacts</a> page.
+In the far left column of the Employees table select the pencil icon next to the employee you wish to edit.

+Click the "Destroy" link below the form to delete the employee from the database.
+A prompt will display asking you to confirm this action.

 ## Grant Awards & Proposals

 <a href="http://www.hillsboroughcdms.org/gap/grants" target="_blank">http://www.hillsboroughcdms.org/gap/grants</a>